datopian/datahub-docs-tech/docs/developers/platform.md

 ### Raw Storage

 We first save all raw files before sending to pipeline-runner.
-**Pipeline-runner** is a service that has several functionality to modify data.
+**Pipeline-runner** is a service that runs the data package pipelines.
+It is used to normalise and modify the data before it is displayed publicly

 - We use AWS S3 instance for storing data